 Please note: We no longer accept notifications by email or fax.
 Please use our new online forms below.

 All maternal deaths

-- The death of woman during pregnancy or childbirth.
+- The death of a woman during pregnancy or childbirth.

-- The death of a woman within 42 days of the termination of the pregnancy irrespective of the cause of death.
+- The death of a woman within 42 days of the birth or termination of the pregnancy irrespective of the cause of death.

 - The death of a woman within one year of the birth or termination of the pregnancy when the death is from direct or indirect causes.

 - Women who were pregnant or had given birth in the past 42 days, who were admitted to an adult intensive care unit.

 - Women who nearly died but survived a complication that occurred during pregnancy, childbirth or within 42 days of birth or termination of pregnancy.